neturi/code-vault/README.md

 ### More!

-A sampling of some of the other classes Vault provides: `VBento` "Bento" structured data. `VPoint`, `VRect`, `VPolygon`, `VPoint3D`, `VSize`, `VLine` Floating-point and integer-based geometry types/utilities, which convert easily with Qt types. `VColor`, `VColorPair`, `VColorPalette` Color, palette, and color mapping utilities. `VException`, `VSystemError`, `VStackTraceException` Exceptions with cross-platform system error handling and stack traces. `VHex` Hex dump generation and i/o, hexadecimal conversion.
+A sampling of some of the other classes Vault provides: `VBento` "Bento" structured data. `VPoint`, `VRect`, `VPolygon`, `VPoint3D`, `VSize`, `VLine` Floating-point and integer-based geometry types/utilities, which convert easily with Qt types. `VColor`, `VColorPair`, `VColorPalette` Color, palette, and color mapping utilities. `VException`, `VSystemError`, `VStackTraceException`, Exceptions with cross-platform system error handling and stack traces. `VHex` Hex dump generation and i/o, hexadecimal conversion.
+Also  'VEventProducer', 'VCommSessionInfo', 'VHighResolutionTimeHelper' for Event producing and capturing.

 It’s all about leveraging a unified, consistent API across the entire library, and letting you build upon it.